Back to index

 Goal & Core Rules

-Clear all safe tiles (or mark all mines, depending on settings) without detonating a mine.
+Clear every safe tile without detonating a mine.

 • Revealing a tile shows a number: how many mines are in the 8 surrounding tiles.